mattermost/docs/source/administration/downgrade.rst

 Owner and group of the install directory - *{owner}* and *{group}* Use the ``ls -l {install-path}/mattermost/bin/mattermost`` command to get the owner and group.

 #.
-In a terminal window on the server that hosts Mattermost Server, change to your home directory.
+In a terminal window on the server that hosts Mattermost, change to your home directory.
 If any, delete files and directories that might still exist from a previous download.

    .. code-block:: sh

      cd ~

 #.
-Stop Mattermost Server.
+Stop Mattermost.

    On Ubuntu 14.04 and RHEL 6: